JvstSnusgott/myscripts/README.md

-# myscripts
-maybe u find something usefull in here
+simple IP Grabber

+this is a simple script for an ip grabber its one of my first scripts i wrote, maybe u find it usefull

+HOW TO USE: